2tonio-j/learning-Basics/README.md

 # learning-basics
-Repository for notes pertaining to basic commands for cmd line, terminal &amp; programming languages
+Repository for notes pertaining to basic commands for the Command line, zsh-terminal &amp; programming languages.